chezyio/D7047E/README.md

     -   Early — combines data from various modalities early on in training pipeline
     -   Intermediate — or feature-level fusion, concatenates feature representations from each modality before making predictions
     -   Late — processes each modality through model independently and returns individual outputs, independent predictions are then fused at later stage using averaging

-## Stable Diffusion

--   Model consists of VAE with U-Net based on a cross-attention mechanism to handle various input modalities
--   Encoder block of VAE transform image from pixel space to latent representation, downsampling image to reduce complexity
--   Image is denoised using U-Net iteratively to reverse diffusion steps and reconstruct sharp image using VAE decoder block

 ## Research and Others